-The Alkmaar Garden is often planted with tulips, as it was in 1946, following a gift of 5,000 bulbs from Alkmaar; and is again in 2017, following a further gift of 5,000 bulbs to the City to mark 70 years of friendship.
+The Alkmaar Garden is often planted with tulips, as it was in 1946, following a gift of 5,000 bulbs from Alkmaar; and was again in Spring 2017, following a further gift of 5,000 bulbs to the City to mark 70 years of friendship.

 Tulips from Alkmaar flowering in Parade Gardens in Bath

 When the war was over, Eli Prins stayed on in Bath and married Ida Buttle, who became a Methodist hymn writer and music teacher at Kingswood School.
 They had a son called Gwythian - now an Honorary Member of the Twinning Association.

 Eli Prins’s fateful trip in 1940, and the friendships he made over 70 years ago, triggered a set of remarkable events which even now – in the 21st century – are still bringing benefits, enriching the lives of people in both his place of birth and his adopted home, and providing a echoing rebuke to those who sought to divide and subjegate.

 Out of the horror and tragedy of war, something positive has grown and put down deep roots: a link, and a story, worth remembering, cherishing and celebrating.